pvcraven/networking-class/source/tutorials/routing/routing.rst

 ---------------

 We are using a Hewlett Packard HPJ9085a switch.
 We will probably need a manual to learn how to use it.
-You can get the manual by searching for "hpj9085a manual."
+You might think that you can get the manual on line by searching for "hpj9085a manual."

 Or not.
-Unfortunately it is very difficult to find because of bad links.
+Unfortunately it is very difficult to find because of spam and bad links.
 Go to HP and find the manual via a serial number lookup.

+I searched on "hp manual lookup" and found `this page<http://h20180.www2.hp.com/apps/Lookup?h_pagetype=s-003&h_lang=en&h_client=z-a-r1002-3&h_page=index&h_cc=us&jumpid=hpr_R1002_USEN>`_.
+Then I typed in "hpj9085a".
+That didn't work.
+Then I entered the serial number and that *did* work.

-The manual on page 4-12 shows you how to reset switch so we can start fresh.
+I found in the manual on page 4-12 shows you how to reset switch so we can start fresh.
+Give that a try.

 Plug in the serial line.
 On startup, you will see::